sigstore/docs/content/en/troubleshooting.md

 ---

 _Whoops!
 You’re on a page that doesn’t exist yet.
-If you’d like to check its progress or to contribute, just follow the 'Edit this page on Github' link at the bottom of this page._
+If you’d like to check its progress or to contribute, just follow the link to edit._